There are a significant number of changes including:

 The early focus will be on internal controls, the defined contribution code, public service schemes and master trusts as this will set out the features of effective governance that will apply to all types of pension schemes.
 The Regulator stated that Trustees will need to demonstrate that they have an effective system of governance within 12 months of publication of the updated code.

 It was originally planned to be issued for formal consultation over the year 2019-20, however the Regulator has updated the timing of this to later 2020 or early 2021.

 Crowe are already helping their clients to prepare their schemes prepared for when the expected changes come into play.
-Please contact Judith Hetherington, Stuart Henderson or your usual contact at Crowe.
+Please contact Andrew Penketh, Stuart Henderson or your usual contact at Crowe.